 Applicants must have submitted all application forms, which include general, medical, insurance and confidential financial information.
 Application forms, medical records and the results of the pre-admission assessment are reviewed by the admissions team for admission eligibility.
-The applicable forms are located behind Tab 3.

 A.12.
 PROVISION OF SERVICES TO NON-MEMBERS